AlchemillaHQ/gotham-stack/README.md

 # Gotham Stack Template

-This is a simple template for bootstrapping a new Go web application project.
+This is a simple template which contains a todo app for bootstrapping a new Go web application project.
 It ues:

 * [Go](https://golang.org) as the programming language.
 * [HTML Templates](https://golang.org/pkg/html/template/) as the template engine.